How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 gh auth switch -u work-username

-# instead of owner/repo format 2) Or use standard git clone over HTTPS after gh auth setup-git:
+gh repo clone my-company/internal-tool Or use plain git clone over HTTPS, which works the same after gh auth setup-git:

 gh auth switch -u work-username